zaiisao/Documentation/en/Interactive Broadcast/big_class_overview.md

 ## Try the demo

-Agora provides the Big Online Classroom demos on the following platforms.
+Agora provides the Lecture Hall demos on the following platforms.

 | Android | iOS | PC Web | Windows | macOS |
 | ---------------- | ---------------- | ---------------- | ---------------- | ---------------- |